La La Verrière’s Vocation as a Wine Estate, and its Chene Bleu wines

-Or take the plunge and decide to turbo-charge your wine or winemaking knowledge with one of our carefully designed wine courses, such as Winemaker-for-a-Day, our Blending Seminar.
+Or take the plunge and decide to turbo-charge your wine or winemaking knowledge with one of our carefully designed wine courses, such as Winemaker-for-a-Day, or our Blending Seminar.

 Sign up for our renowned Extreme Wine Experience.
 Extreme Wine is an intimate, intensive five-day programme, designed as the ultimate wine course for enthusiasts of all levels, from complete beginners to seasoned collectors.
-Complete Extreme Wine which includes WSET certification (Extreme Wine encompasses WSET Levels 1 and 2) and Beyond Extreme offers WSET Level 3 Award, in 5 or 6 days respectively, and covers all major global wine regions and varieties as well as iconic benchmark wines.
-Click here for dedicated website.
+Extreme Wine includes WSET certification (Extreme Wine encompasses WSET Levels 1 and 2) and Beyond Extreme offers WSET Level 3 Award, in 5 or 6 days respectively, and covers all major global wine regions and varieties as well as iconic benchmark wines.
+Click here for the dedicated website.

 Private wine tastings

-As guests of La Verriere, you also benefit from special privileges.
+As guests of La Verrière, you also benefit from special privileges.
 You can arrange a VIP tasting in the private wine tasting room, restored to its original charm, complete with its own adjacent cellar and the original wine press.
 Or arrange for a private lesson and tasting of hand-picked regional wines from our cellar.

 If you’re ready to exchange wine knowledge and ideas, you are always welcome to offer advice or encouragement, in fact we could not have come this far without it.
-Our “Non Mihi, Non Tibi, Sed Nobis” (Latin for “not mine, not yours, but ours” philosophy, even expressed on the Chene Bleu wine label, reflects this collaborative mindset.
+Our “Non Mihi, Non Tibi, Sed Nobis” (Latin for “not mine, not yours, but ours”) philosophy, expressed on the Chene Bleu wine label, reflects this collaborative mindset.

 Wine tours in Provence

-This is the heartland of the southern Rhone wineries, with many of the iconic properties less than half an hour drive away.
+This is the heartland of the southern Rhone wineries, with many of the iconic properties less than half an hour’s drive away.
 Guests are encouraged to visit the vineyards around the region and the team can create custom visits for you, depending on your interests.

 Nearby producers include Domaine de Mourchon in Seguret and Domaine de Saint Amand in Suzette.
 Discover young, hardworking, passionate winemakers in the Ventoux region, earmarked as a rising star of France.
 Or visit the established Domaines of Chateauneuf du Pape, Gigondas, Rasteau, and Vacqueras.